filecoin-project/fvm-wasm-instrument/README.md

 # fvm-wasm-instrument

-This is a fork of [wasm-instrumet](https://github.com/paritytech/wasm-instrument) with a couple of FVM-specific changes.
+This started as a [wasm-instrumet](https://github.com/paritytech/wasm-instrument) with some FVM specific changes, but has since been significantly refactored to move away from parity-wasm which reached EOL.

-wasm-instrument is a Rust library containing a collection of wasm module instrumentations and transformations mainly useful for wasm based block chains and smart contracts.
+fvm-wasm-instrument is a Rust library containing a collection of WASM module instrumentations and transformations mainly useful for wasm based block chains and smart contracts.

 ## Provided functionality

-This is a non exhaustive list of provided functionality.
-Please check out the [documentation](https://docs.rs/wasm-instrument/latest/wasm_instrument/) for details.
+This library provides two features:

+- Gas metering.
+- Stack height limiting.

 ### Gas Metering